 11. Brush up on your skills

-As you complete your Path, you'll also build projects that'll help illustrate your skills to potential employers (and yourself, when you're feeling insecure about your abilities).
+As you complete your path, you'll also build projects that'll help illustrate your skills to potential employers (and yourself, when you're feeling insecure about your abilities).
+And if you're still figuring out what your future career looks like, our Computer Science career path will teach you the fundamentals of computers science and Python programming.

 Hopefully, this article will help you identify and cope with your impostor syndrome.
 Have any tips you'd like to share?
 Leave them in a comment below.